 “For a melasma mustache, I recommend beginning treatment with Retin-A co-inventor Dr. Albert Kligman’s original compound which includes hydroquinone, Retin-A and triamcinolone, which is referred to as ‘triple bleaching cream.’
 Since melasma mustaches can be difficult to treat, remember that patience is a virtue,” adds Dr. Elias.

-Dr. Honet says oral antioxidant supplements like the fern extract polypodium or a topical milk thistle derivative called silymarin may be helpful, too.
-“New to the American market is Cyspera, a topical cream, which touts an amino acid analog, cysteamine, for short-contact therapy to treat pigment and melasma,” she adds.
+Dr. Honet says Cyspera, a topical cream, is also effective for those who want to treat the issue from home.
+“Cyspera touts an amino acid analog, cysteamine, for short-contact therapy to treat pigment and melasma,” she adds.

 As far as zapping the melasma with a laser, that part is tricky.
 The dermatologists we spoke to all said chemical peels are the go-to in-office treatment, but certain lasers can also help minimize or eliminate the mustache.
 But many lasers can make melasma worse, so it’s important to go to a board-certified doctor who can guide you to the right procedure.
 “I like to do chemical peels, like the VI peel, and alternate with the PicoWay laser,” says Dr. Day.

 “Excellent results can be seen for melasma by combining a thulium laser, like Fraxel or Permea, and a Pico laser like the PICO Genesis FX,” adds Dr. Elias.